top of page

 Being Accepted as an Expert

 The first part of the process is being accepted as an expert witness.
-The

-the judge must accept you are sufficiently qualified to give expert testimony.
+The judge must accept you are sufficiently qualified to give expert testimony.
 When your name is called, the bailiff will escort you into the courtroom where you will take the witness stand next to the judge's bench and be sworn in.
 The plaintiff and the defendant will be seated at separate tables in front of you with their respective attorneys.
 The attorney for your side will stand up and qualify you as an expert.
 They will question you about your education, training, certifications, and experience, and will then submit you as an expert.
 What is an expert witness? fact finder-usually

 Screen Shot 2023-01-23 at 9.07.30 AM.png